zparnold/terraform-cost-estimator/README.md

 |[x]|`azurerm_windows_virtual_machine`|
 |[x]|`azurerm_kubernetes_cluster`|

+#### A side note on billable units of measure:
+Not all billable resources in Azure are tied to an hourly price.
+For example, consider VNETs/egress, StorageAccount Blob Storage consumed size, anything tied to API call count like KeyVault.
+These resources depend on further consumption after provisioning, so they are in-effect unestimateable.
+In theory one could derive an estimate based on average consumption across all Azure usage, but I don't work for Microsoft/nor have access to that data.
+So, they will probably remain unestimated unless you have a good idea and want to contribute!

 ## To Dev
 * Ensure that go >= 1.13 and `serverless` 2.x is installed on your machine
 * Make a PR (add a test too)